primer/octicons/README.md

 ## Contributing

+### Feedback, ideas, and bug reports

+If you have feedback and ideas for improvement, open a new issue in this repo, using the appropriate [issue template](https://github.com/primer/octicons/issues/new/choose).

-### Request a new icon
+### Request a new icon (GitHub staff only)

-To request a new icon, open an issue using the [icon request](https://github.com/primer/octicons/issues/new?assignees=&template=icon-request.md&title=%5BIcon+request%5D) template.
+To request a new icon, open an issue using the [icon request](https://github.com/github/primer/issues/new?assignees=ashygee&labels=octicon%2C+request&template=2-icon-request.md&title=%5BIcon+request%5D+) template in github/primer.

 ### Adding or updating an icon